irblaster/rs232_to_ir/README.md

 RAW,100,3514, 1718, 458, 422, 458, 1306, 430, 450, 430, 422, 458, 422, 458, 426, 454, 426, 430, 450, 430, 450, 430, 450, 430, 426, 458, 422, 458, 422, 458, 1306, 426, 426, 458, 422, 458, 422, 458, 422, 458, 422, 430, 454, 430, 450, 430, 422, 458, 422, 458, 1306, 430, 450, 430, 450, 430, 422, 458, 426, 454, 426, 458, 422, 430, 450, 430, 450, 430, 454, 430, 1306, 426, 1306, 454, 1306, 430, 1306, 454, 1306, 430, 450, 430, 450, 430, 450, 430, 1306, 430, 1334, 426, 1306, 430, 1302, 458, 1306, 430, 450, 430, 1302, 458, 1000

-https://www.irblaster.info is a manufacture of ir repeater systems, ir blasters, ir emitters, ir receivers.
+https://www.irblaster.info is a manufacture of ir repeater systems, ir blasters, ir emitters, and ir receivers.
 We also specialize in home and industial automation.
+Please contact us with any of your project needs.
+We are always more than happy to help.